tapans/Front-End-JavaScript-Frameworks-and-Guess-Game/README.md

-# Guess-Game-implemented-in-various-web-technologies
+# Front-End-JavaScript-Frameworks-and-Guess-Game
-Various Implementations of a simple Guess Game using different web technologies and frameworks.
+Various Implementations of a simple Guess Game using different client side JavaScript frameworks / libraries.

 The guess game flow is as follows:
 <ol>